StrengthArthur/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Execution permission to owner group and users
+Setting permission to user only